Doncaster St Leger Festival betting offer: get £40 in free bets with Paddy Power this week

-With the Doncaster St Leger Festival now upon us, Paddy Power have a fantastic bonus offer – £40 in free bets available to all new customers.
+With the Doncaster St Leger Festival now under way, Paddy Power have a fantastic bonus offer – £40 in free bets available to all new customers.

 This offer is exclusive to new account holders who follow the links in this article and register their new account with Paddy Power.